Niram: Plot

 Aby and Sona are neighbors and family friends.
 They were born on the same day and were together since then.
 They share a special friendship and romance is nowhere in their plan.
-They are pair of pranksters, fun-loving and always up to do some tricks.
-Their families find their friendship special, and their friends call them Siamese twins (having never seen them away from each other).
+They are a pair of pranksters, fun-loving and always up to do some tricks.
+Their families find their friendship special, and their friends call them the Siamese twins (having never seen them away from each other).

 The story takes a turn when Sona goes to Bangalore to participate in a youth festival.
 Aby misses her so much that he realizes that what he feels for her is more than friendship.
 He is all set to confess his love when he realizes that he doesn't know how she feels about him, and he feels that he should not take undue advantage of the freedom their parents have given them.
 When Sona returns, she tells Aby about Prakash Mathew, who proposed to her when they were in Bangalore.